only-cliches/Nano-SQL/website/src/adapters/built-in-adapters.md

 ## NodeJS

-With NodeJS you really have only two choices: Memory or RocksDB.
+With NodeJS you really have only two choices: Memory or SnapDB.
 The same API in the browser also works in nodeJS:

 ```typescript
 nSQL().createDatabase({